Directed by: Alonge Hawes

 Black on Both Sides

-Scroll down for the latest review of chapter 6: The Audacity Of Hope.
+Season episode reviews below.
+Scroll down for the latest review of chapter 7 and chapter 8, the season finale.

 A politically racial web series created primarily for a black audience is what we have here.
 Within society today is it any wonder?
 Black on Both Sides introduces us to the whiteness of the American business dream; as if we needed any introduction right?
 In this title, white-washed Anansi Moor gets promoted to the upper management of Legacy Wireless.
 I'm pretty sure it's stated that he is the first to receive such an honor.
 As if the hard work and skill involved were secondary in nature.
 The honor of being black and in upper management must be some kind of something.
 Hard work it seems doesn't matter at all.
 A feeling I have no doubt that is mirrored in the real world.